Graduate Finance Trainee scheme

 See what some of our finance graduates have to say

 "I wanted to work at Enfield as they have innovative projects and approaches to the financial difficulties in the public sector.
 The support I’ve been offered as I take on work and studies has been invaluable."

 "I embarked on the Finance the Future graduate scheme with Enfield in 2014 and have now successfully completed the scheme and gained a senior position within the organisation.
 The finance world within local government proves to be a challenging but an incredibly fascinating environment to work in."

 National Graduate Development scheme

-We are proud to be part of the National Graduate Development Programme and take on around four graduates each year for our tailored two-year management development programme.
+We are proud to be part of the National Graduate Development Programme and take on around 4 graduates each year for our tailored 2-year management development programme.
 This is run by the Local Government Association (LGA) and fast tracks graduates into a management career in local government.

 To apply, visit Local Government Association.